Marquette vs. Notre Dame College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Notre Dame Performance Insights

-- The Fighting Irish are being outscored by 1.1 points per game, with a -9 scoring differential overall.
-They put up 64.9 points per game (338th in college basketball), and allow 66 per contest (72nd in college basketball).
+- The Fighting Irish have a -9 scoring differential, falling short by 1.1 points per game.
+They're putting up 64.9 points per game, 338th in college basketball, and are allowing 66.0 per contest to rank 72nd in college basketball.

-- Notre Dame wins the rebound battle by 2.5 boards on average.
-It collects 33.4 rebounds per game, 173rd in college basketball, while its opponents pull down 30.9.
+- Notre Dame comes out on top in the rebound battle by an average of 2.5 boards.
+It grabs 33.4 rebounds per game (173rd in college basketball) compared to its opponents' 30.9.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.